Search the Health Library

 Bridging The Gap

 The OWISM invites junior women faculty and women post-doctoral students (both in the basic sciences and clinical areas) to attend the first lecture of 2014 in our Bridging the Gap Program.
 This session entitled "You're the Speaker!
-Dealing with Q and A and Beating Anxiety!" which will be facilitated by the Director of the Professional Development Office, Donna Vogel.
+Dealing with Q and A and Beating Anxiety!" which will be facilitated by the Director of the Professional Development and Career Office, Donna Vogel.
 The ability to develop control your lecture and question session is critical to your long term success.
 Please take the time to attend this important session which will be held on Tuesday, March 18, 2014 from 12:00pm to 1:00pm in the Turner Building, West Room.
 Please reply to the firstname.lastname@example.org if you plan to attend, and specify this particular session.
 Bring your lunch, beverages and desserts will be provided.
 Please see attached flyer.

 Information and Conversation Sessions